 Inorganic nanoparticles are very attractive as antimicrobial agents ('nanobiotics'), notably due to the increasing resistance development against conventional antibiotics.
 Apart from scalability and versatility, such materials offer advantages related to responsiveness of antimicrobial and anti-inflammatory effects and the possibility of controlling them by a range of triggering factors.
-For instance, oxidative stress is known to be behind the antimicrobial activities of TiO2 nanoparticles when activated by UV light.
+For instance, oxidative stress is known to be behind the antimicrobial activities of TiO_2 nanoparticles when activated by UV light.
 However, studies on the mechanisms underlying these activities remain scarce.
 Based on previous work done by our group on the oxidative destabilization of lipid membranes, and using different biophysical and surface-chemical techniques such as fluorescence spectroscopy, QCM-D, FTIR-ATR, and DLS, the present project will focus on the effects of TiO2 nanoparticle-induced oxidation of lipid membranes, lipid degradation, and their consequences for membrane structure and stability.
 Any potential membrane selectivity that could allow more efficient antimicrobial activities along with reduced side effects will be also explored, for instance the combination with cationic peptide coatings.
 In a wider perspective, this project will contribute to the mechanistic foundation for the use of photocatalytic nanomaterials as triggerable antimicrobial agents.
-Supervisor: Martin Malmsten Development of peptide-based electrospun wound dressings
+Supervisor: Martin Malmsten Electrospun skin patches for the treatment of psoriasis (Supervisor: Andrea Heinz) Psoriasis is a chronic, inflammatory skin disease that occurs in episodes and affects 125 million people worldwide.